PhamMinhTan1122/quiz-converter/docs/README.md

 ## **Description**

-Quizzi Converter is a Python program that converts quiz questions from docx format to excel format.
+Quiz Converter is a Python program that converts quiz questions from docx format to excel format.
 It can be used by teachers or students who want to create or take quizzes online using platforms like Quizizz.

 ## **🎇Installation**